Improve network range and stability

 Introducing a router (read more about this) can improve the forward path as well as the return path:

-You might choose a dedicated router (for example, a SONOFF ZBDongle-E based routeropen in new window) or a mains-powered Zigbee device (for example, a Hue lampopen in new window) to stabilize your network.
-Almost all AC powered devices will serve as a router.
+You might choose a dedicated router (for example, a SONOFF ZBDongle-E based router) or a mains-powered Zigbee device (for example, a Hue lamp) to stabilize your network.
+Almost all AC powered devices will serve as a router (exceptions are most AC powered relays that do not require a neutral wire).

 For more technical details on Zigbee routing, see the "5.
 Routing" in the TI Z-Stack User Guideopen in new window, for example.